Ten Best Herbs to Help You Relax

 Best Ways to Prepare Them

 All the herbs I listed can be prepared as teas.
-Read my article on preparing stress-fighting teas at home for more tips.
 You can either purchase boxed tea at the store, or use fresh or dried herbs from your garden, putting 1 rounded tablespoon of the herb(s) into a tea ball and steeping for 5-10 minutes in 8 oz of hot water.